 If you’d like to schedule a free consultation with a Mold Removal Specialist in your area, just follow the link.

 Household mold is a very common problem.
 You can follow these links for more information on where does mold grow, home mold inspection, house mold removal and mold prevention.
-Removing mold can be very difficult especiallybathroom mold that has penetrated drywall.
-Mold on wood often needs to be sanded and removal is best done by a professional.
+Removing mold can be very difficult especially bathroom mold that has penetrated drywall.
+Mold on wood often needs to be sanded and this should only be done by a professional.
 To learn about mold resistant drywall, follow the link.
-When hiring a mold tester, make sure they have a mold certification license, and references for jobs similar to yours.
+When hiring a mold tester, make sure they have a mold certification, and references for jobs similar to yours.

 For more information about mold including how to eliminate mold for good, follow the links.